 The eighth sign of the zodiac, Vrischika, is the fixed water sign that Mars also rules.
 The temperament of Vrischika is intensity, secrecy, depth, and the kind of protective ferocity that holds ground rather than charges it.
 Mars rules Vrischika because the sign expresses the older face of the deity: Kartikeya in his post-battle, contemplative aspect, the senapati who has seen combat and who now broods quietly on the hill at Palani, withdrawn from family but still ready to defend.

-A native with a strong Vrischika-Mars tends to operate at this depth.
+Someone with a strong Vrischika-Mars tends to operate at this depth.
 They do not show their fire on the surface.
-They reserve it for the situations they consider worth fighting for, and when those situations arise the response is unsettlingly disproportionate to anything the surface temperament would have predicted.
+They reserve it for the situations they consider worth fighting for, and when those situations arise the response can be far stronger than the surface temperament would have predicted.
 The shadow, when it appears, is brooding intensity that turns on itself.
-The gift is loyalty so durable that those who receive it tend to recognise it as the single most stable element in their lives.
+The gift is loyalty so durable that those who receive it may recognise it as one of the most stable elements in their lives.

 The two signs together describe the full range of Kartikeya.
 Mesha is Mars before the battle; Vrischika is Mars after the wound.
 Neither sign is the whole deity.
-The Jyotishi who reads a chart with strong placements in both has read a native who carries both faces of the senapati at once, which is rare and almost always significant.
+The Jyotishi who reads a chart with strong placements in both has found a person carrying both faces of the senapati at once, which is rare and almost always significant.

 Exaltation in Makara, Debilitation in Karka